yaiol/csv-diff/README.md

 ### XLSX output

-You can use the `--oformat xlsx` option to create and xlsx file
+You can use the `--oformat xlsx` option to create a xlsx file

     $ csv-diff one.csv two.csv --key=id --oformat xlsx -o diff.xlsx